The starting salary for this role is £40,227 per annum based on a 36 hour working week.

 - That you are self-motivated, collaborative, and curious; an excellent communicator who can build productive relationships

-- A certification in, or be undertaking training in, metadata as a topic
+- A certification in, or received training in, data quality as a topic

-- Commitment to sharing your metadata management knowledge and skills and upskilling team members via knowledge sharing sessions.
+- Commitment to sharing your data quality knowledge and skills and upskilling team members via knowledge sharing sessions.

 At Surrey, our values and behaviours are just as important as our skills and abilities.
 They shape who we are as an organisation.
 Find out more about the values we follow.